Reinforcement Learning for Infinite-Dimensional Systems: Filtrated Reinforcement Learning Architecture for Policy Learning of Parameterized Ensemble Systems

-We then apply Algorithm \ref{alg:FRL_PIA} to learn the optimal policies for the spin system in \eqref{eq:Bloch} with rf inhomogeneity.
-In the simulation, we consider the maximal rf inhomogeneity $\delta=40\%$ in practice and pick the final time to be $T=1$, and the results are shown in Figure \ref{fig:Bloch}.
-Specifically, Figure \ref{fig:cost_Bloch} shows the total cumulative reward (top panel) and number of policy search iterations (bottom panel) with respect to the moment truncation order $N$, that is, the hierarchy level as well, from which we observe the convergence of the algorithm at $N=9$.
-Figure \ref{fig:control_Bloch} plots the policies learned from each hierarchy, which stabilize to the corresponding shadowed regions eventually.
-The computational time is 53.33 seconds, which is much longer than that (3.97 seconds) for the LQR problem presented in Section \ref{sec:LQR}.
-This is because the order-$N$ truncated moment system in this case is of dimension $3N$, 3 times higher than the moment system in the LQR case.
-In addition, the nonlinearity of the Bloch system also increase the complexity of this policy learning task.
+We then apply Algorithm \ref{alg:FRL_PIA} to learn the optimal policies for the spin system in \eqref{eq:Bloch}.
+In the simulation, we consider the maximal rf inhomogeneity $\delta=40\%$ encountered in practice and pick the final time to be $T=1$.
+Similar to the previous example, we vary the moment truncation order $N$ from 2 to 10, and for each $N$ we approximate the evolution of the truncated moment kernelized system using the sample moments computed from the measurement data for 500 systems in the ensemble with the system parameters uniformly sampled from $[0.6,1.4]$.
+The results are shown in Figure \ref{fig:Bloch}.
+In particular, Figure \ref{fig:cost_Bloch} shows the total reward (top panel) and number of second-order PS iterations (bottom panel) with respect to the moment truncation order $N$, that is, the hierarchy level, from which we observe their convergence at $N=9$.
+Figure \ref{fig:control_Bloch} plots the policies learned from each hierarchy, which stabilize to the corresponding shadowed regions as the truncation order increases.
+The computational time is 42.30 seconds, which is much longer than that (3.97 seconds) for the LQR problem presented in Section \ref{sec:LQR}.
+In part, this is because the order-$N$ truncated moment system in this case is of dimension $3N$, 3 times higher than the moment system in the LQR example.
+Additionally, the nonlinearity of the Bloch system also increase the complexity of this policy learning task.